Q. I need to give up my pet. Can you take him or her?

 Q. What is the first step if I want to adopt an animal?

 A. First, fill out an application.
-For cats and other animals located in Fairfax, you may fill out the application online or visit our office to complete one.
+For cats and other small animals located in Fairfax, you may fill out the application online or visit our office to complete one.
 For dogs and horses, please fill out an online application or download one here and submit it to the address provided.
 Once we receive your application, we’ll contact you to set up an appointment.
 If you don’t have access to a computer, please call us at 703-385-7387.
 Learn more about adoptions here.

 Q. I submitted my animal adoption application.
 What happens now?